FTL-Hyperspace/FTL-Hyperspace/libzhlgen/test/functions/ELF_x86/1.6.13/Notes.md

 ```
 getPosition is a single instruction method on Linux (it's much more complicated in Win32) and just references a global variable FileHelper::iFilePosition however, that global variable is surrounded by tons of just plain 0's and might be incredibly difficult to target.
 This function might require re-implementation or tweaking to ZHL to allow matching a single instruction function in special cases?
+TODO: Nevermind go match a different use of `[FileHelper::iFilePosition]` and I should be able to match it as a global variable.
 ```x86asm
                              **************************************************************
                              * FileHelper::getPosition(int)                               *